shreyaspurohit/chrome.extension.uptimeRobotMonitor/README.md

 * Remove all the stored data: Removes all the monitors configured and settings saved w.r.t the extension.
 * Refresh Interval (in mins): The interval at which the monitors are queried to get the server statuses for alerting desktop and browser action icon notification.
 * Disable background notification: Disables the desktop and browser action icon notification's.
 This stops periodic query of UptimeRobot API's to get the server statuses.
-* Add key: Adds/Saves the Monitor API keys configuration.
+* Add key: Adds/Saves the API keys configuration.
-	* Key: The Monitor API key
+	* Key: The Monitor or Account API key
-	* Color: The color of the server/monitor to use while displaying them in the browser action popup.
+	* Color: The color of the server/monitor to use while displaying them in the browser action popup for this Key.
 	* Name: A readable public name for the server/monitor.
 	* Group: Adds the key to a particular group.
 The browser action popup groups by this name while displaying the server statuses.